sando38/docker-ejabberd-multiarch/README.md

 Furthermore, the kustomize example assumes a reverse proxy in front of ejabberd.
 The example provides traefik proxy services.
 This also needs to be adjusted to your needs.

 ## Tags

-The image has several tags.
-To go with the newest image, just use the `latest` tag.

 `XX-YY` represents the official ejabberd release, `-vX.Y.Z` is the version of the Docker image, which rises in number, e.g. due to bug fixes, enhancements, etc.